 good plan if the receiver has several H.T. tappings to determine before making up the eliminator whether these are all really necessary.
 If not, you can save the trouble of including extra tappings on the unit.
-Try connecting all the various leads, with one exception, to the 120 or 150-volt socked of the H.T. battery.
-The exception is the lead from the screening grid of the S.G. valve, which is usually marked "H.T.+1."
-This must remain in the 60 to 80-volt socket in which it is usually placed.
-Apart from this, all the L.F. o.c. and output valves, the detector all take the full 120 to 150 volts on their anodes.
-Admittedly, in many sets the detector valve seems to give smoother reaction if plugged in at 80 or 100 volts instead of the full 150, but as there should be a decoupling resistance in the anode circuit of this valve, that should suffice to give the necessary drop. course, this resistance may be lacking, in which case one should be incor-porated together with the usual 1 mfd. or 2 mfd. condenser; for, as already stated, it is always advisable to provide decoupling when working from a mains unit.
+Try connecting all the various leads, with one exception, to the 120 or 150-volt sockes of the H.T. battery.
+The exception is the lead from the screening grid of the it is usually placed.

+S.G. valve, which is usually marked "H.T.+1."
+This must remain in the 60 to 80-volt socket in which o.c., and output valves, the detector coo-250v. and the screen-grid valves should all take the full 120 to 150 volts on their anodes.
+Admittedly, in many sets the detector valve seems to give smoother reaction if plugged in at 80 or 100 volts instead of the full 150, but as there should be a decoupling resistance in the anode circuit of this valve, that should suffice to give the necessary drop.
+Of course, this resistance may be lacking, in which case one should be incorporated together with the usual 1 mfd. or 2 mfd. condenser; for, as already stated, it is always advisable to provide decoupling when working from a mains unit.
 If, on the other hand, the set already has this device and the valve will still not stand the full voltage, then the resistance should be increased.
 For instance, if its value is 30,000 ohms, then replace it by one of, say, 50,000 ohms.
 This alteration will appeal to most constructors as being cheaper than providing another tapping on the mains unit.
-Suits Small or Large Receivers The circuit of the unit is shown in Fig. 1 as you see, it is quite simple.
-The (Continued overleaf)